Food And Health

 Beware of epidemiological or observational studies

 Or could the obesity be caused by something else?
 Like snacking while watching?
 Or cravings caused by commercials?
+Or lack of excercise?
 On the other hand, epidemiological studies easily proved that lowering speed limits and wearing seat belts saved lives.

 The biggest problem with food is that we can't do lab tests on humans very easily.
 There are laws to protect research subjects from abuse or poisoning.
 So the tests often have to be done on animals whose biology may not be similar to ours.
 And now there are animal activists who object to scientists using animals as subjects.